Uup8qrR-iRP7/IBM-Git-and-GitHub-Basics/CLI-Start.md

 the Master branch is used for Pulling and Pushing but Main branch is the Main branch where changes/updates can be merged by Authoritarians. (i.e. by pulling from master to main).

+Pulling and Pushing (between local and remote) by default on Master branch Is very clever!

+Que: Is there any way or shortcut on CLI that will do the work of copying-pasting folder or file names at curser? (after/from **ls**)
+Ans: